system76/tech-docs/src/models/gaze16/repairs.md

 ![Bottom panel screws](./img/bottom-panel-screws.jpg)

-3. Pull the bottom panel off of the case, starting with the battery slot.
+3. Pull the bottom panel off of the case, starting behind the battery slot.

 ## Replacing the RAM:

 The Gazelle 16 supports up to 64GB (2x32GB) of DDR4 SO-DIMMs running at 3200MHz.
 If you've purchased new RAM, need to replace your RAM, or are reseating your RAM, follow these steps.

 **Tools required:** Cross-head (Phillips) screwdriver
-**Time estimate:** 10 minutes
+**Time estimate:** 7 minutes
 **Difficulty:** Easy <span style="color:green;">●</span>

 ### Steps to replace the RAM: